Updated June 6, 2019

 Contracts for the project were issued this summer.
 General contractor J.D.
 Goodrum Inc. has extensive experience with park projects, including Romare Bearden Park in Center City and Fort Mill (SC) Gateway Park.

-We recently received this photo of early construction from a resident of the Welwyn at University Place neighborhood, located beside the future greenway.
+We received this photo of early construction from a resident of the Welwyn at University Place neighborhood, located beside the future greenway.

 “The majestic deere in its natural habitat…,” he joked, referring to the John Deere tractor starting to clear the greenway’s path.